jamesmdavies88/tech_test/readme.md

 When testing the validation of distance between airports, I have retrieved data from the API and stored this and then re-validated upon retrieval of the data again as part of the test.
 This is a sub-optimal way of testing, as it doesn't verify that the actual distances are correct.
 But there are python packages available that can calculate distances between coordinates, I would employ this method going forward, there are also common algorithms you can use to come up with the distances as well, for critical functionality like this, it is always good to verify the underlying data is correctly calculated, rather than confirming you retrieve a number back from endpoint.

 For critical endpoints, I would utilise the API methods in the framework, but make use of a proper load testing tool like Locust, and write some locust scripts to simulate typical user load against the API, and to also test upper limits and whether things like auto-scaling set in (if configured.)

+## Example Report
+### allure-report
+In the allure-report folder, there is a self contained HTML file showing the output from a parametrized test being run.
+This includes logfiles and screenshots (the file size is >30Mb for a single test..., so I couldn't push a whole test run)

+## Troubleshooting and Known Issues
+### Style Guide
+To format your code to be compliant with PEP 8 standards, run `black .` from the terminal at the root of the project

+### Credentials for the API
+These are hardcoded in the tests, in the real world, I'd either have these encrypted within the framework or make sure of an external keyvault that can be called upon to service credentials and other sensitive data

+### Duplicate Logiles
+Logfiles are attached to the Allure reports, but they are often added multiple times, with time I could fix this, it is likely an issue with how I am passing the logger around during a test run

+### Allure sets failed tests as broken
+Allure sets a test as failed, if it doesn't meet an assertion.
+If we raise an exception, the test is marked as broken.
+I need to have a hook in my conftest (or add it to an existing one) to set a test that has raised an exception as failed